 Incoming first-year students are automatically considered for honorary scholarships.
 Selection is made from a review of all first-year students admitted to the College of Engineering and is based on SAT and/or ACT scores, class rank, grade point average (GPA), activities, awards, recommendations, and essays included in your application for admission.
 A separate application is not required for consideration.
+The majority of these awards are merit only, but many do have a need based component.
 Candidates will receive notification of their selection or the need for additional information before mid-April.
 Most honorary awards are renewable.
 For information pertaining to First-Year Merit Awards, entering students should contact the Engineering Scholarship Office.

 Merit Scholarships for transfer students are awarded to the top students each Fall & Winter Term.
-Transfer students are automatically considered for this award based on the information on their official college or university transcripts; no separate scholarship need be submitted.
+Transfer students are automatically considered for this award based on the information on their official college or university transcripts; no separate application need be submitted.
 The Transfer Student Award is renewable.
-For further information on scholarships, contact the Engineering Scholarship Office: 143 Chrysler Center, coe.scholarships@umich.edu or (734) 647-7113.
+For further information on scholarships, contact the Engineering Scholarship Office: 143 Chrysler Center,coe.scholarships@umich.edu or (734) 647-7113.